Change Dyad Closure

 A dyad is an assembly of two Parts and three joints.

-There is one joint that joins the two Parts together.
+- One joint joins the two Parts together

-The two other joints join the Parts to two other Parts that are kinematically-defined.
+- The other two joints join the two Parts to two other Parts that are kinematically-defined.

-The two Parts and three joints in a dyad are kinematically-defined.
+The two Parts in a dyad are kinematically-defined.

 Assur Groups :